Meet Elizabeth Strong, the Director of Study Away Programs

 Miko McFarland became the Study Away Programs Advisor in 2010 upon completing her B.A. in Anthropology and Master of International Affairs and Administration at Missouri State University.

-Prior to Study Away, Miko funded her undergraduate studies as professional trick rider.
+While in college, Miko funded her studies as professional rodeo trick rider.
 Realizing that such a career has its "physical limits," this adrenaline junkie sought new adventures studying and working abroad in Mexico, Japan, and the Netherlands, learning Spanish and Japanese along the way.
 As the Study Away Advisor, Miko advises students throughout their entire study abroad experience.
 She is the main contact for all affiliate and reciprocal exchange partners, serves as the ISEP Coordinator, and sits on ISEP's Council of Advisors.
-In addition to advising, Miko teaches a section of ANT 100: World Cultures through the Department of Sociology and Anthroplogy as needed.
 She enjoys working with students to make their study abroad plans a reality, and will enthusiastically engage any fellow equestrian in horsetalk.

 Miko loves traveling, learning about other cultures, and sharing this passion with students.
-She also coaches a team of Missouri State University student trick riders (they say "old habits die hard").
-She shares seven years of marriage with her wonderful husband, Chadd, and together they are proudly owned by a spoiled Boston Terrier, several mischievous horses, and two lazy goats.
-When Miko is not advising students, rest assured you will find her performing at the nearest rodeo or out on the trail!
+She also serves as the coach and advisor for the Missouri State University Trick Riding Association (old habits die hard).
+She shares seven years of marriage with her wonderful husband, Chadd, and together they are proudly owned by a spoiled Boston Terrier and several mischievous horses.
+When Miko is not advising students, rest assured you will find her performing at the nearest rodeo or out riding the trail!

 Allyson Handley, Special Projects Coordinator